corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/ejbca-plugin.md

 ## Overview

 In CENM 1.6, the Signing Service ships with default CA and non-CA plug-ins.
-These plug-ins demonstrate the connectivity to the CENM Signing Service which doesn’t persist the signable materials requests, and the data needs to be stored on the plug-in’s side.
+These plug-ins demonstrate the connectivity to the CENM Signing Service which does not persist the signable materials requests, and the data needs to be stored on the plug-in’s side.
 To illustrate the reverse setup, where a signing infrastructure (the replacement of the CENM Signing Service) stores internally signable material requests, we provide instruction how to setup EJBCA - the Open Source Certificate Authority, and sample plugin implementation.